Claim Your $97 Roadmap →

 *Results vary by student and school.
 See FTC Disclosure below.

 Want to see what’s realistic for your student?
-Claim your $97 Audit.
+Claim your $97 Roadmap.

-• Your best next moves—lower cost based on your numbers
+Your best next moves—how to lower your real college cost based on your numbers

-• Your action plan—what to do first, second, third
+Your action plan—what to do first, second, and third

 • If we’re not a fit, I’ll tell you

-Both parents must attend—that’s how you make clear decisions fast.
+Both parents should attend if possible so you can make clear decisions together.

-I help families avoid paying the sticker price by fixing the plan before the bills hit.
+I help families lower college costs before the bills hit.

 Licenses: CPA, Attorney

-Julie: The dream school cost LESS than the big in-sate “safe” plan
+Julie: The dream school cost less than the big in-state “safe” plan

-Community college + in-state looked cheaper.
-It wasn’t—after aid.
+Community college plus the in-state option looked cheaper.
+They were not—after aid.

-Takeaway: Lowest sticker price isn’t always the lowest cost.
+Takeaway: The lowest sticker price is not always the lowest real cost.

-Admitted to Ithaca, but the offer didn’t make it affordable.
+She was admitted to Ithaca, but the first offer did not make it affordable.

-Result: The cost dropped to match the in-state public option—saving $100,000+ over four years.
+Result: Her cost dropped to match the in-state public option — saving $100,000+ over four years.

 High-income families: Merit aid still shows up

 Need-based aid may be limited.
-But merit aid is based on how much a school wants your student.
+But merit aid is based on how much a college wants your student.

 Result: Many higher-income families still get real discounts by targeting the right schools.